nmcapule/nmcapule.dev/content/posts/newsite/index.md

 # Appendix of other things to try

 - Setup HTTPS for your website via Let's Encrypt.
+Checkout my [Part 2](/posts/newsite-2) tutorial on how to set this up.
 - Setup terminal tools for your instance.
 If you're curious, here's my first few command lines when I ssh'd to my server instance.